nsmryan/rrl/README.md

 Zig does not restrict floats the same.
 It also provides clamp, which I did in Rust.
 Also I believe I will be able to use Zig's random numebr generation, which I couldn't in Rust due to orphan rule serde support.

+=== Progress ===

+The roguelike_utils crate seems like it is basically ported to Zig.
+Perlin noise is no longer used, and random numbers might just come from the std library.

+Could do SDL2 next, maybe draw command executable.
+Might also try roguelike_map to build upwards.